Markstrom earns second career shutout as Canucks crush Stars

 Horvat scored on a wrist shot from the slot at 4:41 of the second period.
 At 14:35, Boucher deflected Derrick Pouliot's shot from the blue line past Lehtonen.

-NOTES: The Canucks equalled their season high for goals and had their largest margin of victory.
+NOTES: The Canucks' previous largest margin of victory had been four goals.
 Only three teams have fewer points than Vancouver's 50. ...
 The Stars had their most lopsided loss while tying for the most goals allowed in 2017-18. ...
 Boucher's goals came in his sixth NHL game this season and tied his career high for a game. ...
 Each team was playing its third game in four days. ...
 Vanek has 23 points in 23 career games against the Stars. ...
 In Markstrom's first 150 games, his only shutout was this season on Dec.
 5 at Carolina, when he had 30 saves.

 UP NEXT